Are automatic cars more expensive to insure?

 Where can I buy automatic car insurance?

-Comparing quotes through MoneySuperMarket is the best way to find the cheapest premiums for your car, you can also find cover to drive in Europe and also get include breakdown cover in your policy.
+Comparing quotes through MoneySuperMarket is the best way to find the cheapest premiums for your car, you can also find cover to drive in Europe and also get included breakdown cover in your policy.
 Compare insurance prices here.